Another Life

 about what it was like back then

-so many times to strangers
+that we recite so many times

-and repeated frequently
+to strangers and repeat frequently

 to bored but loyal friends